 RCA Inspiration is a perfect place for the creativity of Thornton to expand.
 Thornton said, “Provident houses our (RCA Inspiration) CCM division, Provident Label Group, Reunion Records – which has everyone from Casting Crowns to Tenth Avenue North, to Zach Williams.
 Also, Provident houses our Provident Film Group, which produced War Room.
 Our publishing division, which you know publishes a lot of great Christian and gospel writers.

 Thornton has been involved in entertainment since he did an internship in radio at age 12.
-He has put his magic stamp on some of the most anticipated music releases of the year, such as Marvin Sapp’s album You Shall Live (slated for release in September 2017) and Le’Andria Johnson’s latest album, Bigger Than Me.
+He has put his magic stamp on some of the most anticipated music releases of the year, such as Marvin Sapp’s album Close (slated for release in September 2017) and Le’Andria Johnson’s latest album, Bigger Than Me.

 In addition to working with the best producers and music execs in gospel, such as Stanley Brown, Thornton has recruited top mainstream music talent to write and produce gospel projects.